 The opening track from the great and underrated Too Low For Zero album.
-The album was released in 1983 and contained two monster hits,“I Guess That’s Why They Call It the Blues,” and “I’m Still Standing.”
-“Cold As Christmas,”was the album’s opening track.
+The album was released in 1983 and contained two monster hits, “I Guess That’s Why They Call It the Blues,” and “I’m Still Standing.”
+“Cold As Christmas,” was the album’s opening track.
 The Too Low For Zero album stands as a transitional album for Elton John.
 While he had a huge hit the following year with “Sad Songs,” from Breaking Hearts, the sound of Elton’s voice was growing deeper.
 Because of the change in his voice, his songs would take on new melodic structures that no longer explored the high notes that he sang on songs like “Bennie and The Jets,” and “Goodbye Yellow Brick Road.”

 # 7 – White Lady, White Powder

 This killer track opened side two of the great 21 at 33 album.
 The song was written by Elton John and Bernie Taupin.
 The song was released during a time period when Elton John was recording songs with lyrics written by other writers besides Bernie Taupin.
-During the lates 1970s and early 1980s Elton John wrote songs with writers Gary Osborne, Tom Robinson, Judie Tzuke and Tim Rice.
+During the late 1970s and early 1980s, Elton John wrote songs with writers Gary Osborne, Tom Robinson, Judie Tzuke and Tim Rice.
 The latter who would become a major collaborator with Elton John on the Disney movie soundtrack Elton John scored.

 # 6 – Hercules

-Elton John’s Honky Chateau delivered the two big hits in “Rocket Man,” and “Honky Cat”.
-If Elton had not released another album only six months later, “Mona Lisa and Mad Hatters,” along with “Hercules,” would have been big hit singles.
+Elton John’s Honky Chateau delivered the two big hits in “Rocket Man,” and “Honky Cat.”
+If Elton John had not released another album only six months later, “Mona Lisa and Mad Hatters,” along with “Hercules,” would have been big hit singles.
 The problem was we just could not keep up with Elton John.

 # 5 – Cage The Songbird

-There were so many great songs on Elton John’s Blue Moves album that the general public probably have never heard.
+There were so many great songs on Elton John’s Blue Moves album that the general public probably has never heard.
 “Cage the Songbird,” was one of the best.
 Edith Piaf’ was the singer whom Elton John was referring to in the song.

-ALBUM : Blue Moves 1977
+ALBUM: Blue Moves 1977

 # 4 – I’ve Seen the Saucers